shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <aside class="notes">
         <b>this is an an action.
 An Action is a plain JavaScript Object that describes the changes to make to the store</b>
         <ul>
-            <li>The only constraint you have is to be able to identify the action, here we do this using the type key, which is a convention.</li>
+            <li>The only constraint you have is to be able to identify the action, here we do this using the type key, which is a convention. it has to be unique</li>
             <li>The payload on the other hand is completely up to you, it can be anything</li>
         </ul>
         <b>the purpose of this action is pretty straight forward.
 We want to change the username of the current user.</b>